jbassis/MICI-2021/README.md

-# MICI-2021
+# m-ice-2021
-Archived version of the m-ice model including data files and plotting utilities to reproduce main results
+Version of the m-ice model needed to simulate flow and fracture of ice using a full stokes mode.
+This version include data files and plotting utilities to reproduce main results